Hair Loss Disorders

 Alopecia areata is an autoimmune condition that causes hair loss.
-While the hair loss might be predominantly from the scalp, it can occur all over the body.
-It generally produces a patchy form of hair loss that is distinctly different from pattern baldness.
-It often appears in an apparently random fashion.
+While hair loss might be predominantly from the scalp, it can occur all over the body.
+It generally produces a patchy form of hair loss distinctly different from pattern baldness.
+It often appears randomly.

 - Alopecia totalis: This typically starts as alopecia areata, but the bald patches across the scalp spread, leading to complete or near-complete baldness